electronegativity

 Covalent bonding

 A covalent bond is usually formed when 2 non-metals atoms join and share a pair of electrons EQUALLY between them.
-You should be familiar with covalent bonds from your gcse chemistry course.
-The diagram below shows a covalent bond formed between 2 atoms of hydrogen.
-You should recall that the two electrons in the covalent bond between the hydrogen atoms are attracted to each of the positively charged hydrogen nuclei.
+The diagram below shows a covalent bond formed between 2 atoms of hydrogen, you should recall that the two electrons in the covalent bond between the two hydrogen atoms are attracted to each of the positively charged hydrogen nuclei.
 The two negatively charged electrons will feel the same attractive force from each nucleus since both nuclei contain 1 positively charged proton.
 This means that that the two electrons are shared equally between the two hydrogen atoms.
 You will no doubt have learned from your gcse course that a covalent bond involves the equal sharing of a pair of electrons.
 This is outlined in the diagram below:

 Covalent bonding in a hydrogen molecule showing that the electrons are shared equally.